 Erie Pier is a waterfront storage facility that receives and processes dredge material from the Duluth-Superior harbor.
 It is an important asset for the area port and shipping industry.

-The MIC facilitated the development of the 2007 Erie Pier Management Plan (EPMP) which outlined the steps necessary to convert its function from a Confined Disposal Facility (CDF) to a Processing and Reuse Facility (PRF) for the beneficial reuse of dredged materials.
+The original 2007 Erie Pier Management Plan (EPMP) outlined the steps necessary to convert its function from a Confined Disposal Facility (CDF) to a Processing and Reuse Facility (PRF) for the beneficial reuse of dredged materials.

-Many HTAC partners have asked that the EPMP be updated to address the ongoing management and processing of dredged materials to ensure that the need for another storage facility can can be avoided indefinitely.
-The MIC’s role will be to facilitate the update of the document by key stakeholders and technical experts.
+Many HTAC members asked that the EPMP be updated to address the ongoing management of dredge material.
+A key goal is to ensure that the need for another storage facility can be avoided indefinitely.
+The MIC facilitated this update of the document in partnership with key stakeholders, primarily the Duluth Seaway Port Authority, and technical experts from multiple agencies.

 Public access and public comment opportunities will be provided as permitted by Minn.
 Stat. § 13D.021 for local government meetings, allowing the use of communications media technology such as telephone and video conferencing.

 One recent example of the HTAC’s successful, collaborative planning process is what’s happening at Erie Pier.
 It might seem a little hard to get excited about this “hidden in plain sight” facility on the Duluth waterfront—but it represents an entirely new paradigm for dredge material handling.